theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ### Get up and running for 3DS

-Download the `.3dsx `file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-Everywhere/workflows/nightly-3ds/main/Scratch%20Everywhere!%203DS%20Nightly.zip).
+Download the `.cia` file or `.3dsx` in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-Everywhere/workflows/nightly-3ds/main/Scratch%20Everywhere!%203DS%20Nightly.zip).

 > [!NOTE]
 > Scratch Everywhere! for 3DS is also on [Universal Updater](https://db.universal-team.net/3ds/scratch-everywhere), so you can just download it there and keep it updated that way!

+#### .cia (Installable app)

+Place the `.cia` file in the `cias/` folder of your 3DS SD card.
+Open the FBI application and navigate to the `cias/` folder and install the `.cia` file.

+Put your Scratch projects in `3ds/scratch-everywhere` and open the Scratch Everywhere application on your Home screen.

+#### .3dsx

-Place the `.3dsx` file in the `3ds/` folder of your 3DS SD card, along with any Scratch projects you want to run.
+Place the `.3dsx` file in the `3ds/` folder of your 3DS SD card, put Scratch projects in `3ds/scratch-everywhere`.

 Then it should be as simple as opening the Homebrew Launcher on your 3DS and running the app!